arvigeus/AZ-204/Topics/App Service.md

 ## [Persistence](https://learn.microsoft.com/en-us/azure/app-service/configure-custom-container?tabs=debian&pivots=container-linux#use-persistent-shared-storage)

-When persistent storage is _on_ (default for Linux containers), the `/home` directory allows file persistence and sharing.
+When persistent storage is _on_ (⏺️ for Linux containers), the `/home` directory allows file persistence and sharing.
 All writes to `/home` are accessible by all instances, but existing files overwrite /home's contents on start.

 `/home/LogFiles` always persists if logging is enabled, regardless of persistent storage status.